Artocarpus lamellosus

-Artocarpus lamellosus is a tree species in the family Moraceae and a wild species of the breadfruit/jackfruit genus (Artocarpus); it may be referred to as the butong in Tagalog and its Vietnamese name is mít nhỏ (also chay rừng which may be used for other forest species of Artocarpus).
-Distribution records are from China (Guangdong, Guangxi, Hainan, S Hunan, S Yunnan), Indo-China and Malesia (including the Philippines) through to New Guinea.
+Artocarpus lamellosus is a tree species in the family Moraceae.
+It is a wild species of the breadfruit/jackfruit genus (Artocarpus) which is endemic to the Philippines.
+It may be referred to as the butong in Tagalog and its Vietnamese name is mít nhỏ (also chay rừng which may be used for other forest species of Artocarpus).

 Formerly placed here

 The following subspecies of A. nitidus have been elevated to species of their own: